nghiango1/hello/ai/README.md

 F({S[0], P[0], TS[0], ...V[0]}) ~ V[1] = {S[1], P[1], TS[1], ...V[1]} = A({S[0], P[0], TS[0], ...V[0]})
 ```

-So we minimize the diferent of `F` and `A`, base on all the record we have, and within our current calculation tools which happend to be the Computer/GPU/TPU/NPU ...
-Lead to some extreme way to achive it like:
+So we spending to most of our time to minimize the diferent of `F` and `A`, base on all the record we have, and within our current calculation tools (which we focus on Computer/GPU/TPU/NPU ...) ability.
+This lead to some extreme way to achive it like:

 - **Large language model - LLM** try to achive that by try to describle reality more closly, that we add every possible parameter (i said different way to call "achivable variable") - 80 bilions?
 Even more?
 - **Deep neuron network - DNN, CNN, ect** try to create a so complex function (via matrix multiple calculator, log fucntion on neutralizing vector ..) that can aproximate any possible set of vector record into a function given enough memory to store all of those layer of layer of "weight"